kinde-oss/kinde-java-sdk/playground/README.md

 # Playground
 The playground provides example projects that you can use to start a project of your own or simply test how to use the various components that make up the SDK.

-## Playground sub projects
+## Playground subprojects
-The following sub projects are included with the playground:
+The following subprojects are included with the playground:

 | Project Name                                                               | Description               |
 |----------------------------------------------------------------------------|---------------------------|